-A natural assumption is we need to be better time managers, and figure out how to fit everything into our day.
-If it is not scheduled, it doesn’t happen, the thinking goes.
+A natural assumption is we need to be better time managers and figure out how to fit everything into our day.
+If it is not scheduled, it doesn’t happen.
 Therefore, scheduling sex is one solution to a busy lifestyle.

 Scheduling sex can be a good solution when it is an attempt to set boundaries and protect the sacredness of couple time.
 On the other hand, scheduling can run the risk of allowing sex to become just another item on our to-do list.
 This might increase frequency, but not necessarily the quality of sex.
 It takes time and space to cultivate a quality sex life, and this rarely works on a set schedule.